 Having a common programming language and unified codebase promotes collaborative and stimulating working practices, where researchers and technologists naturally exchange ideas in an open environment.
 Our best-of-breed hardware, tools and software engineering practices ensure high levels of productivity, quality and the necessary agility to quickly meet the needs of a dynamic business.

 In Execution technology, our core goal is to ensure best execution for our clients.
 As we fundamentally consider that competition is key to this, we have multiple trading routes; AHL-developed algorithms, best-of-breed third-party algorithms and a manual trading desk.
 We continually enforce rigorous competition between these routes to ensure we are always trading optimally.

-The Oxford-Man Institute (OMI) is Man Group’s unique collaboration with the University of Oxford.
-Over the last decade, the OMI has been conducting pioneering research into quantitative finance, and is now focusing particularly on machine learning techniques and data analytics.
-We believe this initiative is strongly supportive of the ongoing evolution of our quantitative investment strategies.
-We are constantly being presented with new and expanding datasets and machine learning has a huge amount to offer in interpreting this information.
+The Oxford-Man Institute ('OMI') is Man Group’s unique collaboration with the University of Oxford.
+Over the last decade, the OMI, part of the university’s Department of Engineering Science, has been conducting pioneering research into quantitative finance, and now focuses primarily on machine learning techniques and data analytics.

-The OMI is part of the University of Oxford’s Department of Engineering Science.
-Located in the same building as Man AHL’s Oxford Research Lab, it provides us with a direct connection to cutting-edge machine learning research and allows for the fruitful cross-pollination of ideas between the investment and academic communities.
-Work done at the OMI in areas as seemingly unrelated to investment as galaxy classification and measurement of the height of tides, has directly contributed to our investment methodologies.
-We actively use machine learning techniques in our trading programmes and these have become a genuine value-adding approach for Man AHL’s clients.
+Located in the same building as Man AHL’s Oxford Research Lab, the OMI provides us with a direct connection to cutting-edge machine learning research and allows for the fruitful cross-pollination of ideas between the investment and academic communities.
+Work done at the OMI, including in areas seemingly unrelated to investment – such as galaxy classification and measurement of the height of tides – has directly contributed to our investment methodologies.